Kevin Hitchcock

 • Began coaching career in England with stints at Watford FC (2001-04), Blackburn Rovers FC (2004-08), Manchester City (2008-10), Fulham FC (2011), and Queens Park Rangers (2012-15).

-• Spent majority of playing career at Chelsea FC, where he won two FA Cups and totaled 96 appearances from 1998-2001.
+• Spent majority of playing career at Chelsea FC, where he won two FA Cups and totaled more than 130 appearances from 1998-2001.

 • Played more than 180 career games with Mansfield Town FC, helping them gain promotion to League One in 1986, and also made 17 appearances with Northampton Town (1990).

-Kevin Hitchcock is entering his fifth season as Assistant Coach with the New England Revolution after joining the club on April 30, 2019.
-Hitchcock works primarily with the club’s goalkeepers and brings more than 20 years of coaching experience to the staff, including stints in England, Qatar, and India, as well as a decorated 18-year playing career in England.
+Kevin Hitchcock is in his sixth season as Goalkeeper Coach with the New England Revolution after joining the club on April 30, 2019.
+Hitchcock brings nearly 25 years of coaching experience to Caleb Porter’s staff, including time in the first divisions of England, Qatar, and India, as well as a decorated 18-year playing career in England.

 During his tenure with Blackburn, Hitchcock directed the goalkeepers during one of the most successful periods in club history.
 In his four years with Rovers, the club reached the FA Cup Semifinals twice, recorded a top-seven finish in the Premier League, and qualified for the UEFA Europa League.
 He also helped Queens Park Rangers secure promotion to the Premier League following the 2013-14 season, when the club defeated Derby County in the 2013/14 Play-Off Final.

 Before launching his coaching career with Watford, Hitchcock totaled nearly 300 appearances as a player in England.
 His playing career was highlighted by two FA Cup titles, one Cup Winners Cup, and one Super Cup with Chelsea FC.
-In total, he recorded 96 appearances for The Blues from 1988-2001, also completing loan assignments to West Ham United FC (1993) and Northampton Town FC (1990).
+In total, he recorded more than 130 appearances in all competitions for The Blues from 1988-2001, also completing loan assignments to West Ham United FC (1993) and Northampton Town FC (1990).
 Prior to joining Chelsea, he began his senior career with Mansfield Town FC, where he made more than 180 appearances from 1984-88.
 At the youth level, he played briefly for Chelsea, as well as with Nottingham Forest FC and Barking FC.

 Kevin Hitchcock’s Coaching Background